sunilabrahamindia/sunilabraham/media/india-create-free-access-scientific-work-online-times-of-india.md

 created: 2025-12-23
 ---

-**India to create free access to scientific work online** is a news report published by *The Times of India* on 22 July 2014, written by Sandhya Soman.
+**India to Create Free Access to Scientific Work Online** is a news report published by *The Times of India* on 22 July 2014, written by Sandhya Soman.
 The article covers the draft open access policy issued by the Department of Biotechnology and Department of Science and Technology requiring researchers receiving government funding to deposit their work in institutional or centralised repositories.
 It includes commentary from Sunil Abraham on the rationale for preventing taxpayers from being charged twice for access to publicly funded research.

 ## Contents